What is a high-cost cap?

 Pete joined Roadnight Taylor from Western Power Distribution, the UK’s largest DNO, where he was Primary System Design Manager.
 He led a team of sixty responsible for all connections to the extra high voltage network, as well as leading WPD’s interaction with National Grid (NGET and NGESO) at the transmission/distribution boundary.

 Back in the dim and distant past of distribution price control DPCR4 (2005-2010), Ofgem introduced the concept of a high-cost cap of £200/kW for generation schemes.
-The Significant Code Review (SCR) changes that will come into force in April 2023 will introduce a high-cost cap for demand (there isn’t one at present).
+The Significant Code Review (SCR) changes that came into force in April 2023 introduced a high-cost cap for demand (there isn’t one at present).
 So, what exactly is a high-cost cap, and what are the implications for new connections?

 What is a high-cost cap?